 Tower Fall, the 3rd episode (and 4th game map), will continue pack life in summer and autumn.
 When the elk herds move down into Yellowstone's Lamar Valley, the pack follows — only to find other packs have already established territories in the valley.
 So they journey further south, up and over Specimen Ridge, then down into the valley of the Yellowstone River.
 There, on the banks of the Yellowstone, with Tower Fall thundering nearby, the pack makes a new home amidst fellow predators and plentiful prey.
 Here the pack will stake out a new territory, protect their family from danger, and and raise a new generation of skilled hunters.

-The Tower Fall expansion will be available as in-game purchase.
+The Tower Fall expansion will be available as an in-game purchase.

 Follow WolfQuest development at WolfQuest.org/blog